 Start early, keep going

 The Skills Builder programme forms the foundation for essential skills development across the age ranges at Tor View.
 As students present with a range of needs and abilities, there is a significant requirement to adapt, differentiate and enhance various aspects of the programme and resources to meet the needs of pupils and allow progress, at times in small steps, across the varied groups in school.
-A working party is to be set up to create a small steps document that will meet the needs of our informal learners.
+This year we have worked with our Education Associate to tailor skill steps, resources, and training for our informal learners.

 Measure it

 Tor View uses a range of strategies and methods to identify the level of skills students have and where intervention is needed.
 The Education and Health Care Plans (EHCP) of all pupils form the basis of all support across the school and common targets are recorded and targeted.
-We monitor individual and group assessment marks and starting points alongside progress as students continue to develop skills (using a combination of Skills Builder and our own school assessment processes).
+We monitor individual and group assessment marks and starting points alongside progress as students continue to develop skills (using a combination of Skills Builder Hub assessments, bespoke assessments, and our own school assessment processes).
+Students in the formal pathways have identified a skill strength and a focus skills they would like to develop.
+In particular these students are able and willing to identify when they are using the skills they are covering in different contexts.
+All pathways have chosen a skill to work on each half term and this is mapped out over the year.

 Focus tightly